OuhscBbmc/redcap-manual-v1/begin/support.md

 ## Office Hours {#sec-begin-support-office}

-The OU REDCap teams hosts office hours on QQQ and QQQ of most weeks, at 10a central.
+The OU REDCap teams hosts online office hours on Tuesday (10:30-11:30am) and Thursday (10:30-11:30am) most weeks.
-The join link can be found at qqqq.
+But this is subject to change, so check with Thomas if it is important.
+Please contact [Thomas](mailto:thomas-wilson@ouhsc.edu) for the Zoom link.

 All are welcome to join,
 from experienced project admins wanting to tweak an existing feature, to newly-hired data entry personnel wanting to be more comfortable with an unfamiliar assignment.
 Experienced vets are willing to help with most questions.

+No PHI is shared during office hours, because people from different projects won't necessarily be permitted to see your participant data.
+If possible, create a test record to your project for the sake of the meeting.
+This will allow attendees to see and learn from your question.

 ## Embedded Resources {#sec-begin-support-embedded}